First Success Path

 --port 5055when following docs.
 Without it, AppSurface may choose a deterministic development port for your worktree. - Start with

 ForgeTrust.AppSurface.Webfor a normal web app.
-Add optional modules only when the package chooser points to them. - Treat the startup log as the source of truth if you choose a different port.
+Add optional modules only when the package chooser points to them. - In .NET 10,

 Decide when plain ASP.NET Core startup code is enough and when an AppSurface module makes a setup concern clearer.